ajosvargas/journalapp/README.md

 ## App

-This is where the functionality is contained.
-We use javascript validation in order to see if the user has input all the data and fire a function if that is the case.
+I use javascript validation in order to see if the user has input all the data and fire a function if that is the case.
 With async promises we capture user data as well as fetch API data and store it in our node server.

 ## Styles